tianzhh9665/COMS4170_Project/README.md

 1. Implemented redirection when users answer the quiz, they could go back and refer to the lesson materials.
 2. Include image for quizhome.html, and videos for each quiz.
-3. Modifying backend data structures to incoperate those changes.
+3. Modifying backend data structures to incoperate thos
-4. TODO: video should be downloaded and embedded locally.
+4. Video have been downloaded and embedded locally.